xdqc/english-corpus-words-frequency/README.md

 ![alt text](https://raw.githubusercontent.com/xdqc/english-corpus-words-frequency/master/results/g-all-10000.PNG 'dictinary mask=dict_all, compare size=10000')

-`norv` and `ngra` have 99.9% words in common, and 100x similarity value to other corpora, thus can be considered the same. *Of course! https://norvig.com/ngrams/*
+`norv` and `ngra` have 99.9% words in common, and 100x similarity value to other corpora, thus can be considered the same. *Of course they are! https://norvig.com/ngrams/*

 ### Common words comparison